 Downhill mountain bikes

-Because they’re designed to descend, they aren’t generally good at climbing, and most downhillers would push back up to the top of a track or use an uplift service or chairlift rather than attempt to ride.
+Because they’re designed to descend, they aren’t as good at climbing, and most downhillers will push back up to the top of a track or use an uplift service or chairlift rather than attempt to ride.

 What size women’s mountain bike do I need?